ykachube/aws-list/README.md

 --- truncating long output ---
 ```

-As you see *aws-nuke* now tries to delete all resources which aren't filtered,
+As you see *aws-list* now tries to delete all resources which aren't filtered,
 without caring about the dependencies between them.
 This results in API errors
 which can be ignored.
-These errors are shown at the end of the *aws-nuke* run,
+These errors are shown at the end of the *aws-list* run,
 if they keep to appear.

-*aws-nuke* retries deleting all resources until all specified ones are deleted
+*aws-list* retries deleting all resources until all specified ones are deleted
 or until there are only resources with errors left.

 ### AWS Credentials

-There are two ways to authenticate *aws-nuke*.
+There are two ways to authenticate *aws-list*.
 There are static credentials and
 profiles.
 The later one can be configured in the shared credentials file (ie
 `~/.aws/credentials`) or the shared config file (ie `~/.aws/config`).